-Drop-Off Day participants are routed into one of two lines – one for disposal items and one for recycling and reusable items.
+Vehicles are routed into one of two lines – one for recycling and reusable items and one for disposal items.
+No semi-trailers or semi-trucks allowed.

 Entering the Site

-Vehicles containing only recycle and reuse items will be routed into the free line, bypassing the disposal line, whereas all other vehicles will traverse the disposal line ($20) and continue into the recycle and reuse line (free).
-View the 2018 Traffic Flow Map (PDF).
+Vehicles containing only recycle and reuse items will be routed into the free line, bypassing the disposal line, whereas all other vehicles will traverse the disposal line.
+View the 2019 Traffic Flow Map (PDF).

 For safety reasons, residents are asked to remain in their vehicles while at the site.